 DO NOT submit the same project for two classes.

-Spend 20+ hours and document your progress each hour beginning 4/8/2013.
-Only 5 of those hours can be spent thinking.
+Spend 30+ hours and document your progress each hour.
+Only 8 of those hours can be spent thinking.
 Document any hours you spend thinking.

 Q: Can I use another art class for inspiration or does it have to be something else?